11 of the Best Minnesota Breweries for Sampling Nonalcoholic Beer

 See Places on a Map

-Over the past few years, emerging brands like Athletic Brewing and old standbys like Guinness have both made waves with complex flavors in a segment once dominated by dull lagers.
-Minnesota is also leading the way thanks in part to the innovative St. Paul company ABV Technology.
-Rather than rely on high temperatures like NA producers once did — something that strips away not just alcohol, but a beer’s flavor and body — ABV provides brewers throughout the country with a proprietary vacuum separation process that turns a fully-fermented beer into a rich NA recipe.
+Minnesota is a leader within this widespread trend thanks in part to the St. Paul company ABV Technology.
+Rather than rely on high temperatures like NA producers once did — something that strips away a beer’s flavor and body — ABV provides brewers throughout the country with a proprietary vacuum separation process that turns a fully-fermented beer into a rich NA recipe.

 According to ABV’s running list, at least 30 Minnesota breweries were producing NA beers as of late 2022.
 Outside of Minnesota, ABV Technology also produces NA beers for popular breweries like Evil Twin, Other Half and Great Notion.